nelsininho/simple-server/README.md

 docker run --name simple-server -d -p 8080:8080 server
 ```

-## Test
+## Usage
-Test the server by executing
+Request data from the server by executing one of the following calls:
 ```sh
 curl http://localhost:8080/city/{cityname}
 curl http://localhost:8080/city